t0270293/uk-source-attribution-fcm/README.md

 ![Cluster Visualization](plots/Clustering_result.jpg)

-This repository contains the R code and data processing pipeline for **Paper 3** of my PhD thesis.
+This repository contains the R code and data processing pipeline for this article.
 It investigates the sources of high-concentration Coarse Particulate Matter ($PM_{coarse}$) events at the Manchester Supersite between 2019 and 2023.
-The analysis utilizes high-resolution XACT metals data and applies **Fuzzy C-Means (FCM)** clustering and **Principal Component Analysis (PCA)** to identify distinct source profiles (e.g., Road Dust, Brake Wear, etc.).
+The analysis utilises high-resolution XACT metals data and applies **Fuzzy C-Means (FCM)** clustering and **Principal Component Analysis (PCA)** to identify distinct source profiles (e.g., Road Dust, Brake Wear, etc.).

 ## 📂 Repository Structure